 U.S. Arrests Money-Laundering Expert For Laundering Money

 For decades, Bruce Bagley has been regarded as a leading expert on organized crime in Latin America, particularly on money laundering.
-Now, the University of Miami professor is under federal investigation for how he may have applied that knowledge.
+Now, the University of Miami professor is under federal investigation for the way he may have applied that knowledge.

-Bagley was arrested on Monday on charges of laundering $3 million on behalf of corrupt foreign nationals who collected the illicit funds through bribes and by embezzling from a public works project in Venezuela.
+Bagley was arrested Monday on charges of laundering $3 million on behalf of corrupt foreign nationals who collected the illicit funds through bribes and by embezzling from a public works project in Venezuela.

 Federal prosecutors in Manhattan also accused Bagley of pocketing about 10% of the money — about $300,000 — acquired over 14 transactions between November 2017 and April 2019.

-Note: A previous version of this story, including the photo caption, incorrectly identified the Drug Enforcement Administration as the Drug Enforcement Agency.